microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcsubscription-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [cloudPcSubscription](../resources/cloudpcsnapshot.md) object in the response body.
+If successful, this method returns a `200 OK` response code and zero or more [cloudPcSubscription](../resources/cloudpcsnapshot.md) object in the response body.

 ## Examples